WLTP and RDE economy and emission tests explained

 WLTP tax implications

-WLTP vs NEDC – what’s changed?
+WLTP vs NEDC – what’s the difference?

 |Test length||11km (6.8 miles)||23.25km (14.4 miles)|